moddedmc-wiki/.github/profile/README.md

 ## When will it be ready?

-Currently, the [Fabric Modding Wiki](https://fabric.moddedmc.wiki) is currently available.
+Currently, the [Fabric Modding Wiki](https://fabric.moddedmc.wiki) is available.
 However, Minecraft Pack Wiki, Modded Minecraft Wiki and other sites are not ready at this moment.